onja-org/w2_css_sass_comprehensive/README.md

 ---

-**Ready to build something awesome?** Open `scss/main.scss` and follow the guided comments to get started! 🚀
+**Ready to build something awesome?** Open `design-docs/requirements.md` and follow the design to get started! 🚀